 - Foster's Home for Imaginary Friends has plenty of cute imaginary friends and some charming human characters.

-- Star vs. the Forces of Evil has plenty of cute (or Ugly Cute for monsters) character designs.
+- Star vs. the Forces of Evil: The show has plenty of cute (or Ugly Cute for monsters) character designs.